 Vorarlberg is the smallest and westernmost of Austria’s provinces, but no less interesting or fascinating than the others.
-Find amazing ski resorts and great summer vacation attractions here, as well as great opportunities to experience local culture.
+Amazing ski resorts and great summer vacation destinations await you here, as well as great opportunities to experience local culture.

-Nudging up against woodsy farmhouses are the Bauhaus offspring, modernist houses with pale wood, glass walls, and curiously appropriate straight edges.
+Nudging up against traditional wooden farmhouses are modernist buildings made out of pale wood, glass walls, and straight edges.
 Interesting architectural features can be discovered all over Vorarlberg’s towns and villages.
 Many hotels have undergone a thorough facelift and now present themselves in a new design, always incorporating natural, sustainable materials from the region.

 The cosmopolitan cultural scene in Bregenz and surroundings is set off beautifully by the region’s breathtaking nature.
 The annual Bregenz Festival

 in July and August has been a magnet for music lovers for years.
 Taking place on an elaborately designed floating stage, operas are performed against the magnificent sunset over Lake Constance.
 The annual Schubertiade

 in the villages Schwarzenberg and Hohenems attracts chamber music ensembles from around the world.
 Patrons come for the excellent performances as much as the pastoral beauty of the surrounding hills.